Research and teaching centre

 Purpose and opportunities

-• Our aim is to train specialists in water and energy resources, land surface processes and climate change who are able to use innovative methods and technologies to address current and future environmental issues.
+Our aim is to train specialists in resources, processes affecting terrestrial or planetary surfaces and climate change, capable of using innovative methods and technologies to meet current and future environmental challenges.

-Graduates can then work as engineers in the academic world, in companies dealing with environmental issues, in local authorities and other organisations involved in environmental policies.
-The pursuit of a doctorate is also an important outlet for students of the Master STPE.
+Graduates can go on to work as engineers in the academic world, in companies involved in environmental issues, local authorities and other organisations involved in environmental policies.
+Further study as part of a PhD is also an important outlet for STPE Masters students.

 Master in Environmental Management